The Dragon Lord (Morwood novel)

 The Dragon Lord is a novel by Peter Morwood published in 1986.

 Plot summary

-The Dragon Lord is a novel in which there are shifting alliances and betrayals involving the Code of Honour.
+The Dragon Lord is a novel in which there are alliances change among betrayals involving the Code of Honour.

 Reception

 Dave Langford reviewed The Dragon Lord for White Dwarf #83, and stated that "Near the end, drama is dispelled by the in-joke of a cameo appearance by Anne ("Aiyyan") McCaffrey, reciting from her own books.
 This kind of thing should be left to Terry Pratchett."